How can you whiten teeth?

 Tips for permanently white teeth

-To ensure the result lasts as long as possible, a few simple habits can help.
+To ensure the result lasts as long as possible, some simple habits help.

-A professional dental cleaning removes stubborn plaque and makes teeth appear brighter again.
+A professional dental cleaning removes stubborn plaque and helps teeth appear brighter again.

 2. Reduce coffee and tea consumption

-Reducing consumption of strongly staining drinks or drinking water afterwards can prevent new stains .
+Reducing highly staining drinks or drinking water afterwards can prevent new discoloration.

 3. Avoid smoking